NyawiraMuturi/Ello/README.md

 Here are the routes you can access in the Ello Books Frontend application:

-1. **Home**: The landing page of the application, displaying all available books, happy Ello, a search bar, and a reading list.
+1. **Home**: The landing page of the application, displaying all available books, happy Ello, and a search bar.
+This page is soooo cuuutteee.
+I absolutely fell in love with the colors at Ello.

    - Route: /
-   - Description: Displays product categories and a grid of product cards fetched from the Fake Store API.
+   - Description: Displays all book, plus by their reading levels.

-2. **Reading list**: The landing page of the application, displaying all available products.
+2. **Reading list**: Like a checkout for books.

    - Route: /reading-list
    - Description: Displays all books the teacher decides to assign young readers.